 Growing up in San Francisco as the daughter of a Filipino father and English mother, an early coach makes Manalo Draves use her mother’s maiden name in swim and dive competitions as at that time interracial marriages are looked down upon.
 She also faces a regular indignity when using public pools as the water would be drained the day after she uses it each time.
-On August 3, 1948, Manalo Draves became the first Asian American Olympic Champion, placing first in the women’s three-meter springboard at the 1948 London Summer Olympics.
+On August 3, 1948, Manalo Draves becomes the first Asian American Olympic Champion, placing first in the women’s three-meter springboard at the 1948 London Summer Olympics.
 After the Olympics, Manolo Draves and her husband open their own diving school.
 She is inducted into the International Swimming Hall of Fame in 1969.

 Althea Gibson wins Wimbledon

 Althea Gibson was the first African-American woman to win both the U.S. Nationals and Wimbledon titles in 1957 and she defended both titles in 1958.
 Throughout her career, Gibson won a combined 11 Grand Slam titles in singles, doubles and mixed doubles and was inducted into the International Tennis Hall of Fame in 1971.
 In 1963, the same year as the March on Washington, Gibson became the first black golfer in the Ladies Professional Golf Association (LPGA) and played 171 events between 1963 and 1977.
 She was inducted into the International Tennis Hall of Fame in 1971.

 Wilma Rudolph makes history at the 1960 Olympic Games

 After making history as the first American woman to win three gold medals in a single Olympics, Wilma Rudolph refused to attend any segregated celebratory events, making her homecoming parade the first integrated event in her hometown of Clarksville, TN.
 In 1963, Rudolph joined other Clarksville citizens in an attempt to integrate a local Shoney’s restaurant.
 Despite being a hometown and national hero, she was denied entry because she was black.

 Kathrine Switzer runs the Boston Marathon